Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 • Harvard University admitted students typically have GPAs between 3.9 and 4.0

-• Yale University admits students with extremely strong academic performance, often in the top 5 percent of their class
+• Yale University admits students with extremely strong academic performance

-• Princeton University expects consistent academic excellence in the most challenging courses
+• Princeton University expects consistent excellence in rigorous courses

-• University of Pennsylvania looks for high GPA combined with academic rigor
+• University of Pennsylvania values both GPA and academic depth

 GPA Expectations for Top US Universities